Swara

 Background

 Since completing my grad certificate in UX design, I've been building out my portfolio.
-I decided to start with a case study from my current workplace — Swara, a not-for-profit disability support provider that uses the MYP system to manage employees and clients.
+I decided to start with a case study from my current workplace, Swara.
+It's a not-for-profit disability support provider that uses the MYP system to manage employees and clients.

 The system looks simple on the surface, but it's more complex than it appears.
 Colleagues regularly mentioned how difficult it was to use, which made it the perfect starting point.